odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 As soon as the validation fails a `NestedValidationException` will be thrown.

-This exception is great because you can transform this specific excption into an JSON response with status code 422.
+This is great, because you can transform this specific exception into an JSON response with status code 422.

 For this purpose we add a custom middleware to the stack.